magmide/magmide/posts/comparisons-with-other-projects.md

 It also makes the mistake of overemphasizing pure functional programming, and muddies the theorem proving language with a bunch of effectfulness concepts and builtin computational types.
 It also uses the interpreted pure functional language itself as the metaprogramming language, which will hamper performance.

-Overall it seems the projects creators are more interested in the needs of academic mathematicians, or at least that seems to be the group who's actually been adopting it.
+Overall it seems the project is more interested in the needs of academic mathematicians, or at least that seems to be the group who's actually been adopting it.
 I am excited to see what new things they come up with though!

 ## F*

 F* is the project that's most frustratingly close to being capable of Magmide's goal, since it explictly supports extraction to various targets and is already being used in production-grade verification projects.
-But again, I don't think it's going to achieve general adoption, not just because of it's academic tone, but because it also muddies the pure logical language with effectful computation concepts.
+But again, I don't think it's going to achieve general adoption, not just because of its academic tone, but because it also muddies the pure logical language with effectful computation concepts.

 Effectfulness is inherently an imperative computational concept.
 It seems very counterproductive to me to add primitive effects to a logical lambda calculus, since the whole point of a logical language is that it can be used to model any kind of effects for any kind of system.
 The logical language should be absolutely pure, because its job is just to do pure logic rather than computation.

-Most real functions will have *many* effects, and their engineers only care in a small handful of circumstances, when those effects are unexpected/undesired.
+Most real functions will have *many* effects, and their authors only care in a small handful of circumstances, when those effects are unexpected/undesired.
 It's better to use automated checks/proofs to assert a function is *free from* certain effects rather than having to explicitly list effects.

 [SteelCore](https://www.fstar-lang.org/papers/steelcore/steelcore.pdf), the variant of separation logic used in various F* projects, also doesn't support the kind of recursive/impredicative ghost state and complex resource algebras that Iris does, or at least only supports them if they evolve monotonically.